Kexodus1/Ark-Ascended-Tools/README.md

       - While activated anytime you open Dino inventory will type the inputed items in the text box one by one and drop all of each item.
 Please separate these items by a comma(,).
 Example: Doing a meat run and typing "Prime,Hide,Chitin,Keratin" into the box, this would drop these items everytime you open the Dino inventory.<BR><BR>

 --Anti AFK--<BR><BR>
-     - Anti AFK will automatically move left and right periodically while going prone to prevent getting kicked from server.
-If the checkbox is clicked it will eat/drink every 1 hour with 9 and 0 on the keyboard.<BR><BR>
+     - Anti AFK will automatically move left(A) and right(D) periodically while going prone(X) if the "Move" checkbox is checked to prevent getting kicked from server.
+If the "Eat / Drink" checkbox is checked it will automatically eat and drink with 9 and 0 on the keyboard.
+You may input time in minutes to automatically eat and drink, default is 60 minutes.
+You may use both "Move" and "Eat / Drink" together or separately.<BR><BR>

 --Solo Nanny--<BR><BR>
      - Allows you to automatically hand feed one baby while being in the inventory.
 Select which food you want to hand feed and will periodically every 1 minute refeed baby.
 Make sure you have the appropriate quantity of selected food in your inventory.<BR><BR>